Yazurai/ELTE-IK-19-20/README.md

 # ELTE IK 2019-20 Fall semester

-This repository will hold all of the code done during practical classes and as homework.
-The code follows the curriculum of ELTE IK.
+This repository will hold all of the code done during the fall semester of ELTE IK 2019-20.

 There are 4 programming languages in the first semester.
 - C